 While of a basic type, there is considerable variety among all the bowstring truss structures in Wellington County.
-Bridge PB024 is set quite high above the floodplain and because it spans across a narrow stream, it is relatively small with shorter concrete arches.
+Bridge PB025 is set roughly 15 feet (5m) above the floodplain on tall abutments due to the bridge's location on a hill.
 It displays decorative concrete balustrades and chamfered posts that flank each arch.
-Vegetation has built up on the sides of the bridge, however it remains open to vehicular traffic.
+The thin boards that were used to set the cement on site left marks still visible in the cement.

-Sources: Burnside Municipal Bridge Inspections, Township of Mapleton, 2010 Discovering Heritage Bridges on Ontario Roads, David Cuming, 1983 Pat Mestern, 2012
+Sources: Burnside Municipal Bridge Inspections, Township of Mapleton, 2010 Discovering Heritage Bridges on Ontario Roads, David Cuming, 1983

+Pat Mestern, 2012